Last updated: April 08, 2025

 What is a cash out refinance?

-A cash out refinance is a loan that refinances your first mortgage into a larger mortgage which allows you to tap into your equity and take the difference in cash.
+A cash out refinance is a loan that refinances your current mortgage into a larger mortgage, allowing you to take the difference in cash.

-Assuming you have an adequate amount of equity in your home, a cash out refinance makes it possible for you to:
+Assuming you have an adequate amount of equity in your home, a cash out refinance may make it possible for you to:

 - Pay off your existing mortgage.